danklotz/openNotes/micro-reviews.md

 ## 🎟 Moving Pictures
 - **#**
+- [8 Mile](https://www.imdb.com/title/tt0298203/?ref_=nv_sr_srsg_0).
+This is a much better movie than commonly thought.
+I admit that it is not great cinema.
+The movie is also not the junk that some pretend it is.
+- [12 Monkeys](https://www.imdb.com/title/tt0114746/?ref_=tt_sims_tt_i_3).
+This is a super cool science fiction movie.
+It has a great premise and it executes perfectly.
+Also, the movie is surreal and strange in a good way.
 - [21 Jumps Street](https://www.imdb.com/title/tt1232829/?ref_=nm_knf_t_4).
 I did not enjoy this, depsite generally liking Jonah Hill.
 - [500 Days of Summer](https://www.imdb.com/title/tt1022603/?ref_=nm_flmg_act_25).
 This is a wonderful rom com.
-- [8 Mile](https://www.imdb.com/title/tt0298203/?ref_=nv_sr_srsg_0).
-This is a much better movie than commonly thought.
-I admit that it is not great cinema.
-The movie is also not the junk that some pretend it is.

 - **A**
 - [About Schmidt](https://www.imdb.com/title/tt0257360/?ref_=fn_al_tt_1).
 Better than I expected.